jariast/obsidian-notes/React/FullStack Course/Part7/Extending BlogList Exercises.md

 **NB:** We introduced a bug by updating the likes once again in the changes object.
 Let's review the entire *Like* flow:

 1. User clicks Like
-2. The `likeBlog` asyncThunk receives the whole blog, and increments the the blog's likes.
+2. The `likeBlog` asyncThunk receives the whole blog object, and increments the the blog's likes.
 3. The service sends the request to the backend.
 4. The backend responds with the entire blog and the `likes` property with the value we set in step number 2.
 5. The reducer for the `likeblog.fulfilled` then updates the Blogs state, we were adding another `like` to that blog's likes.